rat10/nng/ramblings/shapes.md

-# Shapes

-# this is WORK IN PROGRESS
+# Shapes - WORK IN PROGRESS

 > [TODO]
 > The main aim is to establish anchor points that allow to impose tighter constraints on shapes and semantics of RDF constructs - nested graphs, lists and even terms, the idea being that establishing *one* such anchor point can solve *many* problems
 > However, not everything is well thought out yet:
 > - obviously the shortcut syntax isn't finished
-> - maybe the mapping to RDF has to use [inclusion/transclusion](#importing-assertions) to be really on the safe side w.r.t. monotonicity, maybe a syntactic mapping to n-ary relations is good enough
+> - maybe the mapping to RDF has to use inclusion of graph literals to be really on the safe side w.r.t. monotonicity, maybe a syntactic mapping to n-ary relations is good enough
 > - the mix of shape and semantics needs more investigation
 > - are shapes really the best overarching abstraction and does the effect warrant the effort?